hunainparekh2211006KHICND/tdd-vending-machine/pairing-rubric.md

 # Pairing Rubric

 Your Name: _________________________________________
+Hunain Parekh
 Pair's Name: ________________________________________
+No Pairing Partner Toady I am Alone cause we have odd number of champs in class

 | Pairing Behavior | Needs Improvement | In Between | Desirable |
 | --- | --- | --- | --- |
 | Driving/navigating time | One pair keeps control the whole time, or takes over inappropriately | | Driving and navigator take turns as appropriate for their relative experience levels |